johannschopplich/vitesse-prettier/README.md

 ## Credits

-[@antfu](https://github.com/antfu) for all of his hard work and contributions to the community, including Vitesse of course.
+[@antfu](https://github.com/antfu) for all of his incredible work and contributions to the community, including Vitesse of course, which this repository is forked from.